How Much Does a Cloud Server Cost for a Small Business?

 What are the different cloud server providers?

-Some popular cloud server providers include Amazon Web Services (AWS), Google Cloud Platform, and Microsoft Azure.
-Each provider has its own pricing structure, so be sure to compare prices before deciding on a provider.
+Some popular small business cloud server solutions include Amazon Web Services (AWS), Google Cloud Platform, and Microsoft Azure.
+Each provider has its own pricing structure for dedicated server options, so be sure to compare prices before deciding on a provider.
 All the different providers will offer a pay as you go pricing model to help you only pay for the resources you use.

 - Azure is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 Azure offers both Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).
 With Azure, Microsoft provides a handy pricing calculator that you can use to budget for your cloud hosting spend.